robotframework/robotframework/doc/userguide/src/Appendices/Translations.rst

 Translations
 ============

-Robot Framework supports translating `section headers`_, settings__, Given/Whe
+Robot Framework supports translating `section headers`__, settings_, `Given/When/Then prefixes`__ used in Behavior Driven Development (BDD) as well as `true and false strings`__ used in automatic Boolean argument conversion.
+This appendix lists all translations for all languages, excluding English, that Robot Framework supports out-of-the-box.

+How to actually activate translations is explained in the Localization_ section.
+That section also explains how to create custom translations, how to contribute new translations, and how to enhance existing ones.

+__ `Test data sections`_
+__ `Behavior-driven style`_
+__ `Supported conversions`_

 .. contents::
-   :depth: 2
+   :depth: 1
    :local:

 ..
-Content below has been generated using `document_translations.py`.
+Content below has been generated using translations.py used by ug2html.py.

 ..
-Don't edit manually, update the script instead.
-..
-GENERATED CONTENT BEGINS
+START GENERATED CONTENT

 Bulgarian (bg)
 --------------